10neg9/ITFnd100-Mod07/docs/index.md

 ## Finally Clause
 A finally clause will execute no matter what.
 If no exception is raised, the finally clause is executed.
 If an exception is raised, the finally clause will execute.
 I do not yet see how this is useful, but I did add it to my code.
 ## Raise an Exception
 It is also possible to raise an exception with the raise statement.
-See the code in Figure 14.
+See the code in Figure 14, paying attention to the raise statement of the try clause.
 ```
 try:
     strData= input("Give me a number: ")